 - It's easy to locate the Keyword that expands your original description - Once a topic has been opened, other keywords should suggest themselves, helping you to refine your description until you are satisfied that it can't be improved.

-- It's important that no aspect of the image description is omitted when choosing keywords - Photo buyers expect your image to be keyworded in the correct way.
+- It's important that no aspect of the image description is omitted - Photo buyers expect your image to be keyworded in the correct way, to include words that describe the technical as well as the visual aspects of the scene.
 Its not just to do with Who or What is in the image - a good list will help you describe Where and When it was taken, also Why and How.

 Here's how the 'Photo-Keywords.Com list is put together:

 The MAIN GROUPINGS: WHO, WHAT, WHERE, WHEN, WHY, HOW, and SPECIALIST.